The Nancy Mysel Legacy Grant

 The FNF's charitable grant, funded by the Mysel family in honor of the late film preservationist Nancy Mysel who supervised FNF restorations of The Prowler and Cry Danger, grants funding to students enrolled in film restoration and preservation studies.
 The 2019 grant announcement was made Saturday night, February 2, at NOIR CITY 17 by festival host Eddie Muller, with a heart-felt acceptance video by Ms. Winfree screened for the San Francisco audience.

 The numerous grant applications received this year were impressive!
-The FNF encourages all students who weren't selected this year to reapply in December for 2018's $5,000 FNF/Nancy Mysel Legacy Grant, to be awarded in January 2018 during the NOIR CITY 16 film festival in San Francisco.
+The FNF encourages all students who weren't selected to reapply this upcoming December for the $5,000 FNF/Nancy Mysel Legacy Grant to be awarded in January 2020.

-The 2018 Nancy Mysel Legacy Grant recipient will be announced at NOIR CITY 16, date TBD.
+The 2020 Nancy Mysel Legacy Grant recipient will be announced at NOIR CITY 18 in January 2020.

-Applicants will be notified by email of the grant decision in early February 2018.
+Applicants will be notified by email of the grant decision in mid-January 2020.